RenRenJuan/polylith/README.md

 > "Polylith" is a pun based meme which has been associated with more than one software system.
 > The original systems were lisp and particularly CLOS based, but this one is clojure and thus java based.
-> For background to this point see the #lisp log fragment referred to in the repo title blurb.
+> For background to this point see the #lisp log fragment referred to in the repo about text.

  precis of intent in my dev scope